 Pressure The amount of breath pressure applied to a reed or mouthpiece, or the speed of the bow applied to a string.
 Pressure variations affect both volume and timbre.
 Embouchure The tightness of the lips against the reed or against each other.
 In a string instrument voice Embouchure corresponds to how strongly the bow is pressed against the string.
 Affects both pitch and timbre.
-Pitch Changes the length of the air column, and thereby the pitch of the sound.
+Pitch Changes the length of the air column or string, and thereby the pitch of the sound.
 The PITCH wheel is usually assigned to this parameter.
 Vibrato A standard vibrato (pitch modulation) effect.
 An extensive range of parameters makes it possible to achieve extremely natural vibrato effects.
 The amounts of vibrato applied via pitch and embouchure, for example, are independently programmable.
 Tonguing Simulates the half-tonguing technique used by saxophone players by changing the "slit" of the reed.
 The slit is the space between the tip of the reed and the mouthpiece.
 Amplitude Unlike Pressure, this parameter simply controls the volume of the sound without varying timbre.
 Scream Drives the entire system into chaotic oscillation, creating effects that can only be achieved with physical modeling technology.
 Breath Noise Adds breath noise.
-The sound of the breath noise itself can be varied over a wide range using the EDIT mode "Breath Noise" parameters - Feature Reference manual page 73.
+The sound of the breath noise itself can be varied over a wide range using the EDIT mode "Breath Noise" parameters - Feature Reference manual page 71.
 Growl A periodic pressure modulation which produces the "growl" effect often heard in wind instruments.
 Like vibrato, an extensive range of parameters allow remarkably realistic effects.
 Throat Formant Controls the characteristics of the simulated player's lungs, trachea, and oral cavity.
 Can add a realistic "roughness" to the sound.
 Dynamic Filter Similar to the dynamic filters found in many conventional synthesizers.
-The VL1 filter has selectable high-pass, bandpass, band elimination, and low-pass modes.
+The VL7 filter has selectable high-pass, bandpass, band elimination, and low-pass modes.
 Harmonic Enhancer The Harmonic Enhancer can vary the harmonic structure of the sound over a wide range.
 The Harmonic Enhancer also includes parameters that affect breath noise and several reed characteristics.
-Damping Simulates the effect of damping at the end of the air column or string.
+Damping Simulates the effect of damping due to losses within the body of a wind instrument or in a string due to air friction.
 Affects both pitch and timbre.
-Absorption Similar to the above, but simulating the effect of absorption at the end of the air column or string.
+Absorption Simulates the effect of high-frequency loss at the end of the air column or string.
 In the case of a wind instrument, the Damping and Absorption parameters control the diameter and shape of the bell.
+Absorption parameters control the diameter and shape of the bell.